heapwolf/codesurgeon/README.md

 <img src="http://github.com/hij1nx/codesurgeon/raw/master/logo.png">

 # Synopsis
 Aggregate code, refine, manipulate and finalize.
-Codesurgeon approaches the `software build` problem by promoting Node.js programs as `build scripts` and by providing precession extraction.
+Codesurgeon approaches the `software build` problem by promoting Node.js programs as `build scripts` and by providing percision extraction.

 # Motivation
 Every time a platform emerges, developers create `build tools` that reflect what they learned from the  existing platforms they know.
 Because of this, the tools they develop solve old problems that aren't necessarily relevant.